 Preparation:

 - Sauté the chopped vegetables for 10 minutes.
 Add the tomato and paprika, cook for 5 more minutes.
-Let it cool slightly and add the flaked albacore tuna.
+Let cool slightly and add the flaked tuna.

-- Spread one wafer on the baking sheet, distribute the filling, and cover with the second wafer.
+- Spread one pastry sheet on a baking tray, distribute the filling, and cover with the second sheet.
 Seal the edges and brush with beaten egg.

 The premium version of the classic Russian salad.
 Albacore tuna gives it a quality boost compared to the usual light tuna.